Caryocar brasiliense: Description

 The pequi tree grows up to 10 m (30 ft) tall.
 It is common in the central Brazilian cerrado habitat from southern Pará to Paraná and northern Paraguay.
+It is also native to Bolivia.
 Its leaves are large, tough, hairy and palmate, with three leaflets each.
 Unlike most other cerrado trees, it bears flowers in the dry winter months, approximately July to September.

 The yellowish-white flowers are hermaphroditic and bear many stamens; they somewhat resemble a huge pale St John's Wort flower (a distant relative among the Malpighiales).
 There are often two dozen or more flowers per inflorescence.

 Pollination

 Pollination is mainly by bats and, as usual in such cases, the flowers do not have a pleasant smell but produce copious thin nectar.
 Flowers open in the evening and produce nectar throughout the night, ceasing in the early morning.
 Each night's last nectar, produced around dawn, seems richer in sugars than that produced in the night, though it is much less in quantity.
 Moths, nocturnal wasps and ants visit the flowers at night.
 The former two might do some pollinating but they are not known to be of major importance.

 During the day, the flowers are visited by bees and wasps which feed on remaining pollen.
 From dusk to the cessation of nectar production, hummingbirds may visit the flowers.
 While most of them only do this opportunistically, some species — e.g., the fork-tailed woodnymph (Thalurania furcata) and in particular the glittering-throated emerald (Chionomesa fimbriata) — appear to visit pequi tree flowers on a regular basis.

 More significantly, visits by small "tanagers" of the Thraupidae and Cardinalidae families around dusk are noted.
 In particular species like the guira tanager (Hemithraupis guira), white-lined tanager (Tachyphonus rufus) and the palm (Thraupis palmarum) and sayaca tanagers (T. sayaca) seem to be quite fond of pequi flower nectar and spend considerable time feeding on it when available.
 But even curl-crested jays (Cyanocorax cristatellus) have been observed to hang about flowering pequi trees at daybreak, though perhaps not just for the nectar, considering many insects attracted by it earlier would still be around on the tree.

 As the stigmata dry out at daybreak, it is not clear whether birds, particularly tanagers, play a role in pollination or are merely making use of an easy early-morning snack, particularly considering that during the flowering season of C. brasiliense, little such food is available.